-- Which consonants can't be audibly prolonged, because the air in the vocal tract is completely obstructed? - These sounds are stops (that are oral) (often just called "stops")
+- Which consonants can't be audibly prolonged, because the air in the vocal tract is completely obstructed? - These sounds are oral stops (often just called "stops")

-- Which consonants can't be audibly prolonged, because the air in the vocal tract is completely obstructed? - These sounds are stops (that are oral) (often just called "stops")
+- Which consonants can't be audibly prolonged, because the air in the vocal tract is completely obstructed? - These sounds are oral stops (often just called "stops")